-My favourite thing about Italy is that lots of creepy looking Italian guys always try and chat up my girlfriend; after that it’s probably all the beautiful architecture and art.
-Florence was the latest stop on our venture d’italia and it delivered on both counts.
+My favourite thing about Italy is that lots of creepy-looking Italian guys always try and chat up my girlfriend, after that it’s probably all the beautiful architecture and art.
+Florence was our latest Italian adventure and it delivered on both counts.

-We (Aimee and I) weren’t heading to Florence alone, we were going with our friends we’d met in Greece last summer.
+We (Aimee and I) weren’t heading to Florence alone, we were going with friends we met in Greece last summer.
 We bonded over a week spent drinking too much and generally swanning around the Med.
-We had turned a children’s card game, UNO, into a ruthless and very effective drinking game, a ritual we took up most nights.
-All-inclusive holidays are great a place to make new friends- especially ones willing to help you with drink runs from the bar to your room.
+On that trip we turned a children’s card game, UNO, into a ruthless and very effective drinking game—a ritual we took up most nights.
+All-inclusive holidays are great a place to make new friends, especially ones willing to help you with drink runs from the bar to your room.

 It was a pretty uneventful first night apart from the fact that the toilet, through no fault of our own (honest), was completely blocked.
 It reminded me of that scene from Dumb and Dumber, minus the laxatives.
 You know you're in trouble when you're shouting ‘flush you bastard!’ at a toilet.
 We had to call the homeowner the next day, and despite our best efforts to convince her that it must have already been broken before we arrived, the whole thing felt pretty awkward.
-It ended with a massive truck parked up outside the clearing the pipes of the entire building.
+It was eventually resolved with a truck parked on the street clearing the pipes of the entire building.
 All told it probably cost her far more than we paid for our stay, but shit happens I guess.

 Ponte Vecchio is one of the poster boys of Florence travel guides.
 It’s a great place to take a picture, and you’re guaranteed to meet lots of other tourists there taking the exact same photo as you.
 You can compare them on Instagram later on.
 Rumour has it, when the Germans were destroying every bridge along the Arno during the Second World War, Ponte Vecchio was the only one they spared.
-Apparently it was because Hitler was taken aback by its beauty during his 1938 visit, and during the barrage he sent a special message declaring it remain untouched.
-It’s hard to think of many things you have in common with Adolf Hitler, but a mutual appreciation for Ponte Vecchio and its spectacular view is apparently one.
-I wonder if he took one of those pictures as well, him and Mussolini arm in arm?
+Apparently it was because Hitler was taken aback by its beauty during his 1938 visit, and later when he decided to bulldoze the city, he sent a special message declaring it remain untouched.
+It’s hard to think of many things you have in common with Adolf Hitler, but a mutual appreciation for Ponte Vecchio and its spectacular view is one.
+I wonder if he took one of those pictures as well, him and Mussolini arm-in-arm?
 The bridge also has a statue of Florence born sculptor Benvenuto Cellini on it.
 He’s somewhat of a local celebrity, and probably the most famous artist from the area.
 I found out afterwards it’s also meant to be a water fountain but it wasn’t working that day because of damaged pipes.
-The guys were probably too busy seeing to our toilet to fix it.
+What is it with dodgy pipes and this city?

 It’s hard to know where to look in Florence.
-Everything you pass looks like it has some historic backstory, rich in culture.
-And it probably has.
+Everything you pass looks like it has some historic backstory.
+It probably has.
 The Piazza Della Signoria is a prime example of this.
 It’s the square just off Ponte Vecchio and the Uffizi.
 You’re surrounded by naked men and a lot of them definitely work out.
-You certainly know where to look here by the way, and it’s reassuring to see that those famous Italian sculptors were modest men.
-But yeah, it’s easy to pass the copy of Michaelangelo’s David or Bandinelli’s Hercules pretty unassumingly as there’s no shortage of medieval craft here.
-In fact, as you walk anywhere in Florence you sense that you’re experiencing something special, but something more than just a bridge or a piazza, it’s a collective of fine Italian design (is there any other type of Italian design?)
-And this feeling is duly confirmed when you view the city from above, from the top of Il Duomo.
+You certainly know where to look here by the way and it’s reassuring to see that those famous Italian sculptors were modest men.
+It’s easy to pass the copy of Michaelangelo’s David or Bandinelli’s Hercules pretty unassumingly as there’s no shortage of medieval craft here.
+In fact, as you walk anywhere in Florence you sense that you’re experiencing something special, something more than just a bridge or a piazza, but instead a collective of fine Italian design (is there any other type of Italian design?).
+This feeling’s confirmed when you view the city from above, from the top of Il Duomo.

 One American guy behind us did actually manage to find words to greet the occasion and he summoned the voice of Drake to describe our situation ‘started from the bottom now we here’.
 That felt surprisingly satisfying after the half an hour ascent actually.

-For all that talk of time restrictions and preplanning we were late to the Uffizi the next day, but our pre-booked tickets meant we jumped the queue – nobody ever plans for hangovers.
-The Uffizi is packed with various famous artwork from lots of famous artists.
-As naive as it sounds, there’s almost too much to see.
+For all that talk of time restrictions and preplanning we were late to the Uffizi the next day, but our pre-booked tickets meant we jumped the queue.
+The Uffizi is packed with famous art from various famous artists.
+As naive and stupid as it sounds, there’s almost too much to see.
 At least too much for one visit anyway.
 We could have probably done with an audioguide or something which took us on some structured tour.
-Nonetheless, seeing Botocelli’s Birth of Venus alone is enough to satisfy the visit.
+Nonetheless, seeing Botocelli’s Birth of Venus is enough to satisfy the visit.